kontena/akrobateo/README.md

 Use the included `build.sh` script.
 There's naturally also a `Dockerfile` for putting everything into an image.

+Build automation takes care of building all the release artifacts.
+So just create a tag for the release and everything will be build.
+The current build also produces multiarch images for both the operator and the LB image itself.

 ## Running locally

 Either use operator-sdk to run it like so: